SAP-samples/manage-apis-codejam/exercises/02-getting-familiar-business-accelerator-hub/README.md

 ## Explore the Business Partner API available in SAP S/4HANA Cloud

-As part of this CodeJam we will simulate interacting with the Business Partner data from an SAP S/4HANA system.
+As part of this CodeJam we will interact with the Business Partner data from an SAP S/4HANA Cloud system.
+The Business Partner API exposes Business Partner, Supplier and Customer data from SAP S/4HANA Cloud.

 👉 Now that you are familiar with how to get around the SAP Business Accelerator Hub, search for the [Business Partner API](https://api.sap.com/products/SAPS4HANACloud/apis/all) available for SAP S/4HANA Cloud, try it out and get acquainted with the response of the [/A_BusinessPartner](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout) method.